 The findings were interpreted as a full conceptual replication if both H1 and H2 were confirmed by a significant positive association between CTQ score and post-drug feeling good and drug liking, or a partial conceptual replication if one of the two were significant.
 Regression coefficients (betas) were interpreted for effect size.
 For non-significant findings or significant associations in the opposite direction than hypothesised, we concluded that the conceptual replication was unsuccessful.
 Because the study was only powered to detect small-medium effect sizes, any null effect was not interpreted as support for no effect.

-Bayesian posterior probabilities were calculated for non-significant results, using the ‘rstan’ (31) and ‘rethinking’ packages (32).
-Quadratic approximation was used to calculate the posterior probabilities [outcomei ∼ Normal(μi, σ)] for the centered linear relationships with CTQ score [μi = α + β(CTQi − x̄)].
-Priors were constructed using the means, standard deviations and slopes from the previous study (12) and were tested using prior predictive simulations, with drug liking: α ∼ Normal(30,15), σ ∼ Uniform(0,20) and β ∼ Normal(0,1); and feeling good (measured as euphoria in the previous study): α ∼ Normal(20,10), σ ∼ Uniform(0,10) and β ∼ Normal(0,1).
-The posterior mean and 95% highest posterior density intervals (HPDI; the narrowest interval containing 95% of the probability mass) for betas were reported.
-Posterior predictive checks were also conducted to assess the reliability of the Bayesian models.
-The Bayesian estimates were interpreted as supporting a potential effect to be examined in a higher-powered study if the 95% HPDI for beta did not overlap with 0, and the most plausible beta given by the posterior mean.

 2.5 Level of bias and control

 As a registered prospective analysis, we have designated a Level 2 bias control because the wider dataset (n = 269) has been acquired and partially observed as part of the broader research project (16).
 However, the main predictor, CTQ scores, and the exploratory variables, have not been accessed or observed, nor do any of the authors know which individuals make up the subset of participants (n = 155, 71%) that provided data for the current analysis.
-Steps to reduce bias include: (i) The submission of the pre-specified analysis script to provide transparency on the analytical plan and contingencies before this data has been observed; (ii) calculating the posterior probabilities using a Bayesian framework; (iii) using the Holm-Bonferroni alpha correction on the confirmatory tests; (iv) ensuring the lead authors of the manuscript responsible for analysis have had limited exposure to the data that has already been accessed as part of the broader research project.
+Steps to reduce bias include: (i) The submission of the pre-specified analysis script to provide transparency on the analytical plan and contingencies before this data has been observed; (ii) using the Holm-Bonferroni alpha correction on the confirmatory tests; (iii) ensuring the lead authors of the manuscript responsible for analysis have had limited exposure to the data that has already been accessed as part of the broader research project.

 3.0 Results